-The lessons learned by fellow pandemics can become the basis for new normal habits.
-In line with this, the omnibus Law, Law No. 11, the year 2020, Job Creation Law (Job Creation Law, UUCP) (MLHR, 2020). which have derivative regulations for implementing the Job Creation Law are 194 Ministerial/Agency Regulations, and 22 Ministerial/Institutional Regulations are directly related to the Online Single Submission (OSS) System.
+The lessons learned from preceding pandemics can become the basis for new normal habits.
+In line with this, the omnibus Law, Law No. 11, the year 2020, Job Creation Law (Job Creation Law, UUCP) (MLHR, 2020)which have derivative regulations for implementing the Job Creation Law are 194 Ministerial/Agency Regulations, and 22 Ministerial/Institutional Regulations are directly related to the Online Single Submission (OSS) System.
 One of the important aspects of this system is risk-based assessment for providing business permit licensing.
 The innovation for this system is the change from permission-based to risk-based.
 This means that business licenses are grouped based on the level of business risk, and this level of risk determines the type of business license.
 The lower the business risk, the easier and faster the process.
 In this case, the role of standardization and conformity assessment play an important role (KAN, 2020).

 The Job Creation Law pays special attention to low-risk for Small & Medium-sized Enterprises (SMEs), which are more than 60 million SMEs.
 A single license in the form of a Business Identification Number (NIB) already includes the national standard (SNI) and also Halal Product Assurance Certification (SJPH) in terms of food-based products and or services.
 The business actors will be facilitated and fostered by government institutions, the National Standardization Agency (BSN) related to SNI, the Halal Product Guarantee Agency (BPJPH) related to SJPH, and sectoral public service Institutions.
 SMEs are very diverse and generally use the potential of local resources, which are relatively available in district areas.
-The assistance of fostering SMEs includes access to information sources, market information, regulations, places for consultation and assistance, capital incentives, capacity building in online use, use of digital-based technology for marketing, and communication with partners (Utama et al., 2021; Zutshi et al., 2021; Prasetya 2020).
+The assistance of fostering SMEs includes access to information sources, market information, regulations, places for consultation and assistance, capital incentives, capacity building in online use, use of digital-based technology for marketing, and communication with partners (Prasetya 2020; Utama et al., 2021; Zutshi et al., 2021).

 The Role of Risk Management in Response to the COVID-19 Pandemic and the New Normal

-During the COVID-19 pandemic, a lot of enterprises, industries, companies, organizations, government institutions and universities use the basic principles of risk management to better make identification of risks and minimize the lasting negative impacts.
+During the COVID-19 pandemic, a lot of enterprises, industries, companies, organizations, government institutions and universities used the basic principles of risk management to better make identification of risks and minimize the lasting negative impacts.
 One important thing is to predict unpredictable matters.
 To navigate the risks (and

 opportunities) associated with the pandemic, it is critical to first identify the risks.
-The exceptional circumstances surrounding COVID-19 may have brought to light risks that have not yet been considered.
+The exceptional circumstances surrounding COVID-19 pandemic may have brought to light risks that have not yet been considered.
 In order to accomplish this most effective identification of all kinds of risks such as operational, strategic, and financial.
-Factual and comprehensive information from many influences variables and from a large cross-section of stakeholders will be necessary to assess risk.
+Factual and comprehensive information from many influentialvariables and from a large cross-section of stakeholders will be necessary to assess risk.
 This requires a supply chain analysis and assessment of the risks faced by vendors, manufacturers, suppliers, distributors, purchasers, and all organizations and stakeholders you interact with and rely upon.
 It is also highly significant to involve organizational risks associated with people or employees' conditions, such as health and safety, financial, legal, operational, etc.